Actindo-AG/Documentation/PIM/UserInterface/03g_VariantSets.md

   [comment]: <> (Is that right? -> language question)

 - [SAVE]
-  Click this button to save the variant set, close the *Create Variant Set* view and return to the variant set list.
+  Click this button to save the variant set, close the *Create variant set* view and return to the variant set list.

 - *Name (Language)*
   Variant set name in the selected language.

-- *Attribute Set*
+- *Attribute set*
   Click the drop-down list to select the assigned attribute set.
 All attribute sets are displayed in the drop-down list.

 **FORMULAS**

 This section is only displayed when an attribute set is selected.

-- *Formula for sku*
+- *Formula for SKU*
   Click the field to edit the formula for the SKU of the variant articles.
 By default, the formula **{master}-{L}** is predefined.
 The following placeholders are available:
   - {master}: SKU number of the master entity
   - {L}: consecutive number